Kubernetes quick start¶

 Requesting access¶

-If you are already a member in minu.etais.ee portal, then you can order the resource directly from there.
+If you are a member of the minu.etais.ee portal, you can order the resource directly.

 - Login to minu.etais.ee.